[?] Subscribe To This Site

 As a result of our own experiences, Riaan and I have been determined to teach our children about money so that they can learn about business and entrepreneurship before they leave home and have to make it on their own in the real world.

-A few years ago we read Rich Dad, Poor Dad by Robert Kiyosaki and this book gave us a clear picture of how to succeed financially and how to teach kids money skills too.
+We want them to have opportunities to learn from experience, even from their mistakes if necessary, under our guidance and within the safety of our home environment.
+A few years ago we read Rich Dad, Poor Dad by Robert Kiyosaki and this book gave us some good tips on how to succeed financially and how to teach kids money skills too.

 After that, we read about 15 other financial education books and started applying what we learned in our own lives as well as our children's.